Your Family’s Health History: Why it Matters

 Breast Cancer: If one direct female relative (mother, sister or daughter) has had breast cancer, your risk may double.
 If two or more have been diagnosed, your risk could triple, according to the American Cancer Society.
 While it’s generally recommended that women 40 and older schedule a regular mammogram, if you identify a family pattern, your doctor may recommend scheduling them earlier on or adding an MRI.

-Heart Disease: In one study on families’ genetic disposition for early heart disease, just 14 percent of participating families accounted for 72 percent of the total cases.
-For those at increased risk, doctors may recommend an early regimen of aspirin, as well as sticking to a strict diet with more stringent limits on intake of LDL “bad” cholesterol.
+Heart Disease: In one study on families’ genetic disposition for early heart disease, just 14% of participating families accounted for 72% of the total cases.
+For those at increased risk, doctors may recommend an early regimen of aspirin, as well as sticking to a strict diet with more stringent limits on cholesterol intake.

-Diabetes: Diabetes is one of the most commonly inherited conditions.
-If one of your direct relatives has been diagnosed, research shows your risk may increase by as much as six times.
-What’s more alarming is more than a quarter of Americans that have diabetes don’t know they have it.
-When it comes to prevention, knowing your family history really is key, as well as sticking to a stricter diet and exercise routine.
+Diabetes: If one of your direct relatives has been diagnosed with type 2 diabetes, your risk for the disease is increased, but lifestyle can play a large role in prevention.
+Knowing your family history really is key, as well as sticking to a stricter diet and exercise routine.